Wind Load Calculator (ASCE 7-22) Skip to main content

 Choose enclosure classification (enclosed or partially enclosed).
 Set ground elevation, topographic factor Kzt, and risk category.

-The calculator shows velocity pressure at roof height, MWFRS pressures on all wall and roof surfaces, net lateral force, and net uplift.
-All values in psf.
+The calculator shows velocity pressure at roof height, simplified MWFRS pressure rows on wall and roof surfaces, net lateral force, and net uplift.
+All values are planning prompts in psf for qualified review.

 Built For